DevExpress/testcafe/docs/articles/faq/README.md

 });
 ```

-To set an environment variable use the following command on Windows.
+To set an environment variable, use the following command on Windows:

 ```sh
 set DEV_MODE=true